 |Course contact||If you have any questions about this course, please email firstname.lastname@example.org or telephone +44 (0)1865 738816.|

-This programme is designed to offer in-depth training and supervision in cognitive behavioural therapy for traumatized populations.
+This programme is designed to offer in-depth training and supervision in cognitive behavioural therapy for traumatised populations.
 The course is aimed at healthcare professionals who have basic CBT skills and want specialist training in working with psychological trauma.
-The 16 days of training will be spread over an academic year, in intensive two day teaching blocks, and will provide a strong grounding in current theories and up-to-date evidence.
+The 16 days of training will be spread over an academic year, in intensive two-day teaching blocks, and will provide a strong grounding in current theories and up-to-date evidence.
 The generic impact of psychological trauma on brain function, memory and psychological development will be covered, as well as techniques for working effectively with developmental and adult trauma, and a range of trauma populations (e.g. refugees, survivors of domestic violence, occupational trauma and children).
 The course will also include some clinical consultation in small groups.

 By the end of the course, students will be able to:

 Students are required to write one essay of 4,000 words, demonstrating knowledge of cognitive behavioural therapy theory, research and practice in relation to topic areas selected by the course, and reflecting the taught syllabus.

 Students are required to write a case report of 6,000 words, describing a clinical case, including formulation and treatment plans and presenting these in the context of reference to relevant theory, research and clinical literature.